tem2021/csc3002_3d_raycaster_game/README.md

 ## How to run

-use `make` to run build the game and `make run` to run the game or simply use `make run` to run the game
+use `make` to build the game then `make run` to run the game or simply use `make run` to build & run the game

 use `make clean` to clean the executable files and object files.